JeffersonLab/smoothness/README.md

 Check the [Release Notes](https://github.com/JeffersonLab/smoothness/releases) to see what has changed in each version.

 ### Demo Install
 This application requires a Java 11+ JVM and standard library to run, plus a Java EE 8+ application server (developed with Wildfly).
-Use the Docker Compose quickstart to automate the setup of the demo, else manually:
+Use the Docker Compose quickstart to automate the setup of the app, else manually:

    1. Download [Wildfly 26.1.1](https://www.wildfly.org/downloads/) (or just pull it out of the Docker image config and all - see below)
    1. Download [demo.war](https://github.com/JeffersonLab/smoothness-demo/releases) and deploy it to Wildfly